bitwiseworks/python-os2/Doc/library/stdtypes.rst

    .. method:: copy()

-      Return a new set with a shallow copy of *s*.
+      Return a shallow copy of the set.

    Note, the non-operator versions of :meth:`union`, :meth:`intersection`,